Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Conclusion

 We extract the fundamental QNFs from finite difference time profiles using the Prony method and also compute them via the matrix-valued direct integration method.
 Specifically, We choose $\gamma_1=1/4$ and $\gamma_2=2q$, so that the Type I black hole mimics the RN black hole as the scalar charge $q\to 0^+$.
 Table \ref{tab:q} tabulates the values of the fundamental QNFs under the phantom scalar field perturbation, the electromagnetic field perturbation and the gravitational field perturbation, respectively, for different values of the scalar charge $q$ with a fixed specific electric charge $\tilde{Q}_\mathrm{e}=2/5$, and Fig.~\ref{fig:QNF_q} provides the corresponding graphical depiction.
 The results obtained from the Prony method and the matrix-valued direct integration method agree well with each other, which strengthens the validity of our results.
 As expected, the QNFs are consistent with those of the RN black hole when $q=0.001$.

-By introducing the generalized specific charge $\eta$ and the mixing angle $\vartheta$, we are able to study the effect of relative contributions of the scalar and electric charges on the QNMs of Type I black holes, see Figs.~\ref{fig:QNF_PS}-\ref{fig:QNF_Grav} and Tables \ref{tab:QNF_PS}-\ref{tab:QNF_Grav}.
+By introducing the generalized specific charge $\eta$ and the mixing angle $\vartheta$, we are able to study the effect of relative contributions of the scalar and electric charges on the QNMs of Type I black holes, see Figs.~\ref{fig:QNF_PS}--\ref{fig:QNF_Grav} and Tables \ref{tab:QNF_PS}--\ref{tab:QNF_Grav}.
 We find that the real frequencies and damping rates behave similarly in the phantom scalar perturbation and the gravitational field perturbation, see Figs.~\ref{fig:QNF_PS} and \ref{fig:QNF_Grav} and Tables~\ref{tab:QNF_PS} and \ref{tab:QNF_Grav} for the details, while they show a different behavior only for a small $\vartheta$ and a low $\eta$ in the electromagnetic field perturbation, see Fig.~\ref{fig:QNF_EM} and Table~\ref{tab:QNF_EM} for the details.

+Our investigation into the observability of QNM deviations yields a preliminary but encouraging assessment.
+Although the spectral shifts between Type I and RN black holes are theoretically significant, they are small: The frequency shifts are more readily measurable than changes in the damping time (see Fig.~\ref{fig:observability}).
+Given the current gravitational-wave catalog, the robust constraints on the EMP model appear unlikely; nevertheless, future high-precision ringdown spectroscopy --- particularly with third-generation detectors --- could provide a direct empirical test for phantom scalar hairs, transforming these spectral signatures from theoretical predictions into viable observational phenomena.

-We focus currently on the axial perturbations of the EMP spacetime, where the interesting features on wormholes and black holes have been summarized above.
-We shall leave the polar perturbations in the EMP spacetime to our future studies and expect additional physical insights.
+We focus currently on the linear perturbations of the EMP spacetime, where the interesting features on wormholes and black holes have been summarized above.
+We shall leave the polar perturbations in the EMP spacetime and a comprehensive observability study to future work and expect new physical insights.